How to boot Windows computers using USB?

 Booting the target machines using bootable media is essential while deploying OS images to the computers in your network.
 The bootable media guides the computers in to WinPE (Windows Preinstallation) environment by loading WinPE components.

 OS Deployer supports 3 types of bootable media to boot your target computers which are PXE, USB, and ISO.
-The PXE bootable media can be used for a large network of computers whereas USB and ISO can be used to boot a handful of machines.
+The PXE bootable media can be used for a large network of computers whereas bootable USB and bootable ISO can be used to boot a handful of machines.

 Supported operating systems

 - Windows 11, Windows 10, Windows 8, Windows 7, and Windows XP

 In this article, we will discuss the steps involved in booting Windows using USB bootable media.

 - Create USB Bootable media for Windows

 - Windows boot from USB